 When I first saw the gooseneck spout, I thought it was just a gimmick, but it’s actually a great feature.
 It ensures a steady pour that is perfect for brewing tea (or coffee).
 It also prevents dripping.

-I was only planning on including 5 kettles, but decided to add the OXO, even though it is larger, heavier and more expensive than the rest.
+I decided to add the OXO to this list, even though it is larger, heavier and more expensive than the rest of the small electric tea pots.
 I wanted to include a glass option and this was the smallest one.